excellalabs/tcp-eks/README.md

-# Bench CI/CD + EKS infrastructure
+# Technical Challenge Platform CI/CD + EKS infrastructure

 This repo uses Terraform and Chef to quickly create a Jenkins instance and two EKS clusters optimized for rapid prototype development in AWS.
 The jenkins instance acts as both the CI/CD facilitator as well as the bastion to access instances within the VPC.